sighupio/fury-kubernetes-networking/katalog/tigera/MAINTENANCE.md

 ### Customizations

-The on-prem resources file has been edited deleting all the custom parameters, leaving all the options to the defaults.
-THe Operator will detect the CIDR from the cluster's installation and set it accordingly.
+The on-prem resources file from upstream has been edited to use SIGHUP's registry and deleted the rest of the configuration included upstream.
+The Operator should detect the CIDR from the cluster's installation and set it accordingly.

 ## EKS Policy-only mode